 Here’s a fun fact: I (Lia) was actually born in Boston!
 I lived there for a grand total of the first 3 years of my life, during which most of my memories involved snow, and the traumatic experience of losing the leg of one of my favorite Barbie dolls in said snow.
 (For whatever reason, that’s my most vivid Boston memory as a child.
 Lame.)
 Anyway, I’ve always considered Boston to be an integral part of my heritage, even if I outgrew my Boston accent by age 5.
 I’ve returned to Boston many times since, even spending a summer living nearby.

-So I was thrilled when Lindsay, a travel blogger at On the Rogue Again and a Boston local, offered to create a 3-day itinerary for the perfect weekend trip to Boston.
+So I was thrilled when Lindsay, a Boston local, offered to create a 3-day itinerary for the perfect weekend trip to Boston.
 Take it away, Lindsay!

 Table of Contents